grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 Owen wheedled his way up and down following the thread of that logic, and eventually decided it made absolute sense.
 "Well, nothing like holding a welding project underwater and dragging it along at a few knots to test the quality of your work."

-"Ay that's what we'll be fuckin' doing fer sure when once we got the _Gnat_ set up dragging under yer boat over there.
+"Aye that's what we'll be fuckin' doing fer sure when once we got the _Gnat_ set up dragging under yer boat over there.
 Why don't ya go tell that big Hemi guy we're fucking ready here."

 [//]: # (### They lower the boat)